ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Updating a global rule configuration requires at least:

-- Manager role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Manager role access to the {{site.data.keyword.messagehub}} cluster resource type.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-## Getting the current value of a global rule – GET /rules/{rule-type}
+### Getting the current value of a global rule

 The current value of a global rule is retrieved by issuing a GET request to the /rules/{rule-type} endpoint, (where {rule-type} is the type of global rule to be retrieved - currently the only supported type is COMPATIBILITY).
-If the request is successful then the current rule configuration is returned in the payload of the response, together with a status code of 200 (OK).
+If the request is successful, the current rule configuration is returned in the payload of the response, together with a status code of 200 (OK).

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY $URL/rules/COMPATIBILITY